 What procedural & diagnostic steps will happen before my pet’s CyberKnife treatment?

 All pets will require advance imaging, such a CT scan or MRI in order to allow radiation to be targeted specifically to the tumor while avoiding critical surrounding normal tissue.
 Typically, there is a short period of time (1-3 days) that will then be used for the treatment planning process.
-This is accomplished with proprietary 3-dimensional treatment planning software, in which our radiation oncologist, Dr. Siobhan Haney, and our medical physicists Drs.
+This is accomplished with proprietary 3-dimensional treatment planning software, in which our radiation oncologists, Drs.
+Siobhan Haney and Cassie Wilcox, and our medical physicists Drs.
 Jun Yang and Jing Feng, will create a unique 3D plan using images obtained from the CT and/or MRI.

 Is there any pain associated with CyberKnife treatment?